 Fourth Groninger Museumnacht to take place Saturday 12 September 2020

 Fans, mark your calendars: the next Groninger Museumnacht – a “limited edition” – will happen on Saturday 12 September.
 Museums in Groningen will stay open into the evening for the fourth edition of this festive event, which sells out every year.
 The programme has been modified in light of the coronavirus situation.
-It’s shaping up to be an exciting night full of art and music plus extras like private tours and a silent disco.
+It’s shaping up to be an exciting night full of art and music plus extras like private tours.
 Tickets will be available online from 12 August.

 In a departure from previous years, there will be no all-night pass.
 Instead, visitors will buy a separate €2.50 ticket for each museum they wish to visit.
 Museums will be open from 7pm to midnight.
 Tickets go on sale on 12 August.
 Check the individual museums ticket shops.